AI Agent Memory Architecture: The Three Layers Production Systems Need

 Episodic Memory

 This layer enables time-travel queries: the ability to ask "what did the agent know at the moment it made this decision?"
 When a fraud detection agent misses a suspicious transaction, you need to reconstruct exactly what data it saw.
-This is essential for debugging, auditing, and compliance.
+Retrieving the state of the episodic memory store at a given point in time — the interaction history, the inputs, the context window contents — is essential for debugging, auditing, and compliance.

 The common mistake is treating episodic memory as optional logging.
-It is the foundation for reproducibility and temporal reasoning.
+It is the foundation for reproducibility, temporal context, and every retrieval operation that depends on knowing what actually happened.

 The problem is that semantic memory alone is not sufficient.
 Vector databases optimize for retrieval similarity, not consistency guarantees.
-When Agent A updates a customer's risk profile while Agent B is mid-decision, you need transactional semantics — not just similarity search.
-Vector search is a retrieval pattern, not a memory architecture.
+When Agent A updates a customer's risk profile while Agent B is mid-decision, you need transactional semantics — not just vector search.
+Semantic memory is a long-term knowledge store; it is not a complete AI memory architecture.

 State Memory